MicrosoftDocs/azure-docs/articles/machine-learning/machine-learning-data-science-linux-dsvm-walkthrough.md

         list("spam"="int"),
         wsID, wsAuth)

-This function takes the **predictSpam** function, creates a new web service named **spamWebService** with defined inputs and outputs, and returns information about the new endpoint.
+This function takes the **predictSpam** function, creates a web service named **spamWebService** with defined inputs and outputs, and returns information about the new endpoint.

 View details of the published web service, including its API endpoint and access keys with the command: